 School supplies –

 Focusing on school is not always your first priority when you’re young, but there are lots of ways to help your kids stay organized.
-The Circuit Board Clip Board will help them keep track of any important papers or forms.
-The Longitude Journal’s cover is made from recycled maps and will be a great place for them to keep note of their assignments and due dates.
+They won’t lose their place in their textbooks with the Tatted Lace Bookmarks and the Circuit Board Clip Board will help them keep track of any important papers or forms.
+The Leather Paper Journal’s cover is made from gutsy fiber, a tear-resistant material developed by Salay Handmade Industries in the Philippines.
+This sturdy journal will be a great place for them to keep note of their assignments and due dates.

 Add something cute –

 They may think they are too old for these, but someday they’ll have a house of their own that needs decorating.
 When they pull out these Easter decorations, they’ll remember their teen years at home and maybe even give you a call!
-The Spring Smile Ornament Set was handmade in Colombia, and the felt Peek-a-Boo Chick was handmade in Nepal by artisans working with the Association for Craft Producers, which incorporates innovative processes to protect the environment.
+The Paper Maché Eggs in Pink, Aqua, and Yellow were handmade in India and each includes a sweet message of encouragement.
+The felt Peek-a-Boo Chick was handmade in Nepal by artisans working with the Association for Craft Producers, which incorporates innovative processes to protect the environment.

 Want to create festive and eco-friendly gift presentations for your friends or family members without putting together a whole basket?
 Here are some suggestions: